metauni/metauni.github.io/slt/align.md

 ---
 title:
-    metauni Alignment Project
+    metauni Alignment Plan
 description:
-    There are no algebraists in foxholes
+    Lightning unenlightened
 ---

-This working document contains ideas for applying Singular Learning Theory (SLT) to AI alignment.
+This working document contains sketches of ideas for applying Singular Learning Theory (SLT) to AI alignment.
 There is an [FAQ](/align-faq).

 # Interpretability via Universality